 - Identify alternative sources and/or maintain supply of drinking water within the school.

 - Ensure that students, teachers, and personnel have identification cards with relevant information.

-- Create database of student and their family contact details.
+- Create database of student with the contact details of their family.

 - Coordinate with barangay officials on pedestrian safety of students.

 - Document accidents experienced by students and personnel within the school to improve prevention and mitigation measures.

 III.
 DISASTER RISK REDUCTION IN EDUCATION